tabyington/Canvas_Data_Generator/README.md

 This will be updated as I go

+You can set up your own canvas lms server by following this guide https://github.com/instructure/canvas-lms/wiki/Quick-Start if you want to play along at home.

 ---

 I lost a lot of work and my libraries when I left Instructure due to having to transfer my repos to them.
 It's fair enough, I wrote them to use for their testing.
 I'll have to make new ones before much work will progress here.